konsulting/porter/README.md

 ## DNS

+ - `porter dns:on` - Turn the DNS container on (the default status).

+ - `porter dns:off` - Turn the DNS container off.

  - `porter dns:flush` - flush your local machine's DNS in cases where it's getting a bit confused, saves you looking up the command we hope.

  - `porter dns:set-host {--restore}` - see below.
 The `--restore` will remove the setup.